 What’s at stake when it comes to wage compensation?

-Between a crowded labor market and 40-year-high inflation rates, a 3% salary increase (the average amount given to workers each year) may not be enough to retain in-demand workers in 2022.
+Between a crowded labor market and 40-year-high inflation rates, a 3% salary increase (the average amount given to workers in recent years) may not be enough to retain in-demand workers in 2022.
 In fact, American employees cited low pay as one of the top reasons why they quit their jobs in 2021, according to a February 2022 survey by Pew Research Center.

 Indeed, data show that switching jobs can help employees stay ahead of the inflation curve.
 Data analysis from Pew found that the average worker who changed jobs between April 2021 and March 2022 received a raise that outpaced inflation by a wide margin of nearly 10% or more.
-On the other hand, the average worker who stayed at their place of work between spring 2021-2022 experienced a loss in wages.
+On the other hand, the average worker who stayed at their place of work between spring 2021-2022 experienced a loss in wages once inflation is factored in.

 How are employers responding?